tiffanymatthe/tiffanymatthe.github.io/content/single-pages/about.md

 ---
 I am a UBC student working towards my bachelor's degree in Engineering Physics.
 My interests lie in technology, and how it can play a role in advancing sustainability.
 I also love creating — websites, pants, blog posts, knit toques, and a solar car are just some examples.

-I am currently working as a chassis controls intern at Tesla.
+Last year, I worked with software in the chassis controls team at Tesla.
+This year, I will be in the UK for some drone research!

-I was recently a teaching assistant at UBC for a computer engineering course on software construction in Java (CPEN221).
+I was a teaching assistant at UBC for a computer engineering course on software construction in Java (CPEN221).

 My last co-op was at Kardium as an automation engineering co-op student.
 I helped develop software and build jigs that automate the fabrication of medical devices for atrial fibrillation. ❤️